The Governed Intelligence Control Plane

-Cascade routes any task through a cheap-to-expensive layer cascade — deterministic Python, symbolic graph reasoning, AST-validated codegen, failure-feedback pattern memory, governed CLI subprocess, then LLM provider.
+Cascade routes any task through a cheap-to-expensive layer cascade, deterministic Python, symbolic graph reasoning, AST-validated codegen, failure-feedback pattern memory, governed CLI subprocess, then LLM provider.
 Every step gated against a 10-predicate safety conjunction.
 Every output stamped into an HMAC-chained receipt log.
-Every successful LLM call teaches the local layers so the next similar request never reaches the LLM at all.
+Every successful LLM call trains the local layers so the next similar request never reaches the LLM at all.

 Tests Passing